-In simple terms, due diligence is everything you as a buyer should be looking into with regards to the property.
+In simple terms, due diligence is everything you as a buyer should be looking into with regards to the flat for sale near Bellandur or any other part of Bangalore.
 This includes ownership, tax payment, sale deed, occupation certificate, possession letter, land records, and more.

 Often there are loopholes within the paperwork that you don’t recognise at first glance but come back to bite you after you have settled in.
 To avoid this, you need to do your homework and make sure that there are no risks.

-● Research before finalising: After finding a property, before you finalise it, talk to the residents around to not just ask about property value, but also to know what kind of neighbourhood you are moving into.
+● Research before finalising: After finding a 3 or 4 BHK luxury apartment for sale in Koramangala or other part of the city, before you finalise it, talk to the residents around to not just ask about property value, but also to know what kind of neighbourhood you are moving into.
 Know about frequent power cuts, water availability, crime rates, and more.

 ● Ownership: Check if the property has a sole owner or more, in which case, make sure they have an NOC, Power of Attorney, or other documents that prove that the sale can be done with just the one person.

 ● Home inspection: It is best to get a professional to inspect every nook and corner of the house.
 If there are any repairs to be made, talk to the owner about the repairs and get them mentioned in the agreement.
 Get an occupancy certificate and cross-check the size of the property by getting it surveyed.
 You can also ask for the master-plan to check for inconsistencies.